srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 ### Cost Function

-After we defined a hypothesis function, we can feed data into the function and it will return a prediction or an estimate of what the output value y should be for this particular set of inputs.
+After we defined a hypothesis function, we can feed data into this function and it will return a prediction or an estimate of what the output value y should be for a particular set of inputs.
+But how good is this value computed via our hypothesis?

-Next we need to measure the __accuracy__ of our hypothesis.
+We need to measure the __accuracy__ of our hypothesis.
-We do so by computing the difference of our hypothesis with the actual "true" target value from the dataset.
+We do so by computing the difference of the hypothesis with the actual "true" target value from the dataset.
 (Remember from above that in supervised learning we need to provide the target value for each training example.)

 Since we not only have a single training example but lots of them, we can measure the difference for each.